Shinnecock Artificial Reef

 Depth: 76 - 84 ft

 In the old version of the website, I had the names Marlu and Maroca recorded for this reef.
-When I got the new photos off most of the reefs, Maroca became apparent - it is spray-painted on the transom of the vessel.
-Marlu was harder, but I think I have that one figured out as well.
+When I got the new photos of most of the reefs, Maroca became apparent - it is spray-painted on the transom of the vessel.
+Marlu was harder, but I think I have that one figured out as well - New York lists it as a 70' vessel without a name.
 I also had a second drydock at Fire Island that I think belongs here.
 New York's reef program was moribund for so long that the records are unclear.

 Reef site coordinates differ from NOAA Navigational Charts.